chrisalvizuris/chrisalvizuris/README.md

 - 👋 Hi, I’m @chrisalvizuris
 - 👀 I’m a software engineer based in sunny San Diego, California.
-I graduated with a BS in Computer Science in 2021 from WGU.
-I am actively looking for roles in software development.
+I have a BS in Computer Science and am pursuing an MS in Cybersecurity.
 - 🌱 I have experience working with Java, JavaScript, Python, Node.js, SQL, and a little C++.
-- 💞️ I’m looking to collaborate on fun projects with other software engineers.
-- 📫 How to reach me : email: chris.alvizuris@gmail.com

 <!---
 chrisalvizuris/chrisalvizuris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.